pompeii-labs/magma/README.md

 ### Schedule Jobs
 Jobs allow you to schedule functions within your agent.
 Jobs conform to the standard UNIX cron syntax (https://crontab.guru/).

+**Important Notes**:
+- Jobs should be static methods, so they can run without instantiating the agent.
+- Jobs do not take in any parameters, and they do not return anything.
 ```ts
 import { MagmaAgent } from "@pompeii-labs/magma";
 import { job } from "@pompeii-labs/magma/decorators";